omniphx/forrest/README.md

 Update your config file with your `clientId`, `clientSecret`, `loginURL` and `callbackURI`.

 Additionally, you can specify a `authRedirect` that will redirect the user once the callback is complete.

+>If you need a refresh token, be sure to specify `'scope' => 'refresh_token'`.
+Otherwise the response will not include it.
+This will only work if you add it to your access scope under the [Connected App](#setting-up-connected-app) settings and you are using the Web Server authorization flow.

 ### Setup
 Create the following Routes to complete the Web Server OAuth Authentication Flow: